jackthecodemonkey/simple-bank-console-app/development.md

        TODO: Continue coding for DeleteAccount.
              1. loop through accounts, call stringify and concat : DONE
              2. clean up txt file : DONE
-                TODO:: refactor code of DeleteAccount a bit, write some unit testing
+                TODO:: refactor code of DeleteAccount a bit, write some unit testing : DONE
-             3. and write new string
+             3. and write new string : DONE

+    5. Implement Deposit
+       1. load data from file
+       2. find the account
+       3. deposit the amount
+       4. stringify the accounts
+       5. rewrite the file

 * Add a mechanism to switch between file and db context ( factory pattern? )